backube/volsync/docs/usage/kopia/index.rst

        sourceIdentity:
          sourceName: mydata-backup
          sourceNamespace: default
-         # sourcePVCName is optional - auto-discovered from ReplicationSource if not provided
+         # sourcePVCName and sourcePathOverride are optional - auto-discovered from ReplicationSource if not provided
        # Optionally use previous parameter to restore from older snapshots
        previous: 1  # Skip latest, use previous snapshot